 The Breeda Mc Grath Memorial Fund was founded by the McGrath and Leonard families in 2018 to support patients of the Dunmanway Day Unit (Cancer Services) at Cork University Hospital.
 It was established in loving memory of Breeda McGrath to ensure that patients undergoing cancer treatment are assisted in times of financial difficulty.

 Breeda Mc Grath was from Kilfinane, Co Limerick.
 During her life she was always supportive of charities.
 Breeda developed breast cancer and underwent treatment at the Dunmanway Day Unit.
-At the Unit other patients would be discussing the financial burden of being unwell- the loss of income as a result of being out sick, the heating bills, the car parking charges.
-Sadly Breeda died in January 2018, aged 50 years.
-Her beloved husband Mattie said she had wanted to give something back and so put his energy into setting up the fund.
+At the Unit other patients would be discussing the financial burden of being unwell- the loss of income as a result of being out sick, the heating bills and the car parking charges.
+Sadly, Breeda died in January 2018 aged 50 years.
+Her beloved husband Mattie said she had wanted to give something back and he put his energy into raising funds.

 Please donate to the Breeda McGrath Memorial Fund and support cancer patients in times of financial difficulty.